Toyota Alphard: Lexus LM

-The Lexus-badged limousine version of the third generation Alphard, called the Lexus LM, was unveiled on 16 April 2019 at the 18th Shanghai International Automobile Industry Exhibition and first released on 20 February 2020 in China.
+The Lexus-badged version of the third generation Alphard, called the Lexus LM, was unveiled on 16 April 2019 at the 18th Shanghai International Automobile Industry Exhibition and first released on 20 February 2020 in China.
 The LM designation stands for "Luxury Mover".
-The LM is slightly longer than the Alphard it is based on, measuring in at 5040 mm long.
-The LM features newer and stronger structural components, along with additional soundproofing elements such as dual-pane windows.
-There are two seating configurations, a 7-seater configuration that is based on the Alphard Executive Lounge variant, and a 4-seater configuration named the "Emperor Suite", based on the Alphard Royal Lounge variant.
-The LM features a new suspension setup featuring Swing Valve technology.
+The LM is slightly longer than the Alphard it is based on, measuring in at 5040 mm long, and fitted with a new suspension setup.
+The LM is available in two seating configurations: a 7-seater configuration that is based on the Alphard Executive Lounge variant, and a 4-seater configuration named the "Emperor Suite", based on the Alphard Royal Lounge variant.